 Paper Mache Ampersand / Moss

-I bought a plain chipboard Ampersand from my local Hobby Lobby.
+I bought a plain chipboard Ampersand from my local craft shop.
 Using a box knife, I VERY GINGERLY cut the top off.
+Please be careful with those fingers!!

 As you can see, I did my best but some areas I just had to hack a bit and the edges became quite mangled.
 So, I used a high bit sandpaper and smoothed all the rough edges down.

-I painted the outside edges with a lovely soft peach color and let it dry.
+After the ampersand was smooth, I painted the outside edges with a lovely soft peach acrylic paint color and let it dry.

 Now my entire “Plan A” was to install real plants in this ampersand.
 I knew this would not be a long term planter, but long enough for my party and hopefully a few weeks of light watering after that.
 Well…. it just didn’t quite go according to my grand plans.